What is Schengen?

 - Schengen Visa.
 If you are a national of one of the third countries in need of a visa.

-EU/Schengen border officials may also ask for other information and documents such as sufficient funds, proof of accommodation, how long you intend to stay, round-trip airline ticket, purpose of your entry, travel insurance, invitation letter, etc.
+EU/Schengen border officials may also ask for other information and documents such as sufficient funds, proof of accommodation, how long you intend to stay, round-trip airline ticket, purpose of your entry, travel insurance, invitation letter, visa information etc.

 Please, make sure that the border officer gives you an entry stamp in your passport when you enter the Schengen area.
 Without a stamp, you could be fined or detained.